-- The High Reliability Organization (HRO) Council is a 501(c) (3) organization with a charter to urge Health Care Delivery Organizations (HDOs) to seek and continuously undertake efforts to become High Reliability Organizations (HROs).
+- 1. The High Reliability Organization (HRO) Council is a 501(c) (3) organization with a charter to urge all segments of society that impact quality of life to seek and continuously undertake efforts to become High Reliability Organizations (HROs).
 HRO’s are organizations that have a systematic process in place to prevent catastrophic errors, such as in the airline and nuclear power industries.
-The HRO Council will educate the public on the need for the healthcare industry to adopt HRO principles from these industries and others, in the interest of achieving significant improvements in patient safety.
-The HRO Council serves as a platform for education and collaboration, and supports the implementation of High Reliability Organizations in healthcare, government, and nonprofit entities.
+Our team guides governmental organizations, Health Care Delivery Organizations (HDOs), payors, employers and the general population with various High Reliability techniques and methods.
+The HRO Council will educate the public and private sectors on the need all to adopt HRO principles, in the interest of achieving significant improvements in the population’s quality of life and safety.
+The HRO Council serves as a platform for education and collaboration, and supports the implementation of High Reliability Organizations in business, healthcare, government and nonprofit entities.

 - HRO organizations are characterized by sufficient and high quality inputs (people, materiel, and equipment), stable, repeatable processes, and high outputs (preventive measures, admissions, visits, and procedures), that result in safe and ever improving health outcomes.
-Healthcare delivery processes are comprised of many individual tasks conducted by collaborative teams of clinicians, nurses, ancillary, and administrative staff.
-Human cognitive Task Saturation is a large, and not well understood, problem that affects patient safety across all healthcare facilities.
+Organizational processes are comprised of many individual tasks conducted by individuals and collaborative teams.
+Human cognitive overload resulting from Task Saturation is a large, and not well understood, problem that affects human performance, productivity and safety across all organizations.

-- We believe that methodologies and technologies that can solve Task Saturation by redistributing the right task to the right person at the right time, for the right patient, and provide for acuity-based staffing, can improve cost-effective outcomes and patient safety, and can ultimately contribute to achieving HRO status realistically and sustainably.
+- We believe that methodologies and technologies that can solve Task Saturation by redistributing the right task to the right person at the right time, enabling task load balancing, can improve cost-effective outcomes and safety, ultimately contributing to achieving sustainable HRO status in a realistic manner.

-Bottom line: We are improving public safety and team reliability through combating task saturation.
+Bottom line: We are improving quality of life, public safety and team reliability by combating Task Saturation.

 - Implementation of HRO principles in healthcare facilities is feasible given general systems-thinking and adoption of Total Quality Management (TQM) and Total Quality Leadership (TQL) principles widely known and practiced in the past.
 In addition, new U.S. DoD breakthrough research on Task Saturation, and Dr. Pronovost's “Fractal Organizational Structures” can help transform HDO’s into HROs.1